-4.9.1 That she/he will become unattached from her/his substantive position at ACU;
+4.9.1 That she/he will become unattached from their substantive position at ACU;

-4.9.2 That she/he will confirm her/his interest in leaving the secondment by providing at least 2 months written notice to the Director, Human Resources (HR), and
+4.9.2 That she/he will confirm their interest in leaving the secondment by providing at least 2 months written notice to the Director, Human Resources (HR), and

-4.9.3 That at the end of the secondment, her/his future employment will be managed in accordance with provisions of the Management of Staff Unattached from Substantive Position Policy.
+4.9.3 That at the end of the secondment, their future employment will be managed in accordance with provisions of the Management of Staff Unattached from Substantive Position Policy.